 - The South Portland/Cape Elizabeth Rotary

 - Members of the Cape Business Alliance

 - And from generous local residents.

 Non-perishable items include soups, pasta, pasta sauce, cereal, peanut butter, rice, canned tuna and chicken, juices, salad dressings, and canned fruit.
 Also available some weeks are paper products, cleaning supplies and pet food.

 To help decide how best to use the wide selection of fresh produce, recipes are occasionally available when the pantry is open on Tuesday afternoons

 The Pantry began offering special selections in 2012 for Thanksgiving.
 The week before Thanksgiving, special grocery bags, designed by Cape Girl Scout troops, are filled with produce for the holiday, including fresh apples, carrots, onions, squash and potatoes.
 In addition, bins of Thanksgiving food including stuffing mix, cranberry sauce, canned pumpkin, gravy, soups, Jello, salad dressings, sparkling cider, and more are available at the pantry, thanks to a Cape food drive organized by Jen Tinsman and Amy Lombardo.
 Also available that day are pumpkin and cranberry breads, cranberry chutney and some other holiday treats.
 A gift certificate for a turkey also is provided.

-For Tuesday afternoons from late June through Thanksgiving, just under 5,000 pounds of produce are donated to the Pantry from the community gardens, farms, and home gardens.
-It is from these donations that individuals are able to go home each week and provide their families with healthy meals.
+For every other Tuesday afternoon from late June through Thanksgiving, just under 5,000 pounds of produce are donated to the Pantry from the community gardens, farms, and home gardens.
+It is from these donations that individuals are able to go home every other week and provide their families with healthy meals.

 Thank you to the farmers, gardeners and pantry volunteers who have meant so much to so many!